-On the day of the race your team will be given a timing chip that is worn during the race in an ankle strap.
-Before the start the first member of your team puts the strap on their leg and wears it as they compete in the bike portion of the race.
-When the teammate returns to your transition area the strap and chip can be transferred to another member of your team to begin the paddle portion of the race.
-If you are a two member team the strap can be kept by the first teammate if you wish for the paddle portion of the event.
-The maximum legs (bike, paddle or run) of the race that one teammate can complete is two.
+On the day of the race your team may be given individual relay race bibs or a timing chip that is worn during the race in an ankle strap.
+If your ream is issued individual relay race bibs you will wear these throughout the race and the following process will not apply to your race.
+If your team is issued a timing strap please read the following section.
+Before the start the first member of your team will put the strap on their leg and wear it as they compete in the bike portion of the race.
+When the teammate returns to the transition area the strap and chip can be transferred to another member of your team if they are completing the paddle portion of the race or it can stay on the first competitor if they are doing both the bike & paddle legs.
+The maximum legs (bike, paddle or run) of the race that one teammate, on a two person relay team, can complete is two.
 If your team consists of 3 members then all three members must complete one leg of the race wearing the ankle strap.
 All legs of the race must be completed by an eligible teammate wearing the ankle strap for your relay team's time to count.
 After crossing the finish line at the end of the run the strap will be collected by our timing crew.
 In the event that the strap is not returned at the finish line the team will be charged for the chip and the strap.

 [−] Area Information

 For additional area information please contact the Frankfort Elberta Chamber of Commerce.